pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 1.  **Irrelevant Ingress**

-    The values.yaml files mentioned in this document expects and nginx ingress controller with class `nginx-public`.
+    The values.yaml files mentioned in this document expects an nginx ingress controller with class `nginx-public`.
 It is not an issue if your environment does not have this class.
 In such cases, the created ingresses will not be used.

 ## Configuration Forward